paulaedralin/paulaedralin/README.md

 - 👋 Hi, I’m @paulaedralin
 - 👀 I’m interested in Front-End Development
-- 🌱 I’m currently learning CSS, Javascript
+- 🌱 I’m currently learning more in depth CSS, Javascript
 - 💞️ I’m looking to collaborate on any front-end development or web development projects
-- 📫 How to reach me via email @ paulaedralin@gmail.com
+- 📫 How to reach me via email @paulaedralin@gmail.com

 <!---
 paulaedralin/paulaedralin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.